Lapin0t/phd-manuscript/main/06_instances.typ

 ]

 Let us rejoice!
 The journey to obtain this may have been convoluted, but the resulting observations and evaluator are even shorter than for JWA.
-In fact, once the pattern is ingrained, the proofs that this language machine verifies the correctness hypotheses are similarly straightforward.
-The sole exception is that the well-foundedness of our so called _redex failure_ relation will not be entirely vacuous, as indeed chains of length greater than zero do exist.
-This phenomenon is a trademark of natural deduction style calculi implemented as abstract machines.
 But before jumping to the proofs, let us actually define the observation application map and finally the language machine.

 #definition[Observation Application][
   Define the observation application map as follows.